xxLindseyxx/MealFix-app/README.md

 ## Database

-The mealfix database is in with the main files a spare flat database is kept in the db folder.
+The mealfix database is a sqlite database this is in with the main files a spare flat database is kept in the db folder.
 To view the database you can use DB Browser application.

 ## Accounts